Percolation critical probabilities of matching lattice-pairs: Strict inequalities for percolation probabilities

 Sykes and Essam presented motivation for the exact relationship

 and this has been verified in a number of cases when $G$ is amenable (see \cite{vdB81,K81}).
 Note that, since $G$ is a subgraph of $G_*$, it is trivial that

-It is less trivial to prove strict inequality for non-triangulations in \eqref{eq:exact2}, and indeed this sometimes fails to hold.
+It is less trivial to prove strict inequality in \eqref{eq:exact2} for non-triangulations, and indeed this sometimes fails to hold.

 Suppose that $G$ is planar, quasi-transitive, one-ended, and possibly non-amenable.
-If we are to embed $G$ in a plane in a \lq proper' fashion, the plane in question may need to be hyperbolic rather than Euclidean.
-Site percolation in the hyperbolic plane is the subject of the recent companion paper \cite{GL21a}, where it is proved, amongst other things, that
+If we are to embed $G$ in a plane in an appropriate fashion, the plane in question may need to be hyperbolic rather than Euclidean.
+Site percolation in the hyperbolic plane is the subject of the recent paper \cite{GL21a}, where it is proved, amongst other things, that

 where $\pus$ is the critical probability for the existence of a \emph{unique} infinite open cluster.
-When $G$ is amenable, we have $\pcs(G)=\pus(G)$, in agreement with \eqref{eq:exact}.
+When $G$ is amenable, we have $\pcs(G)=\pus(G)$, in agreement with \eqref{eq:exact} (see \cite[Chap.\ 7]{LP} for a discussion of critical points of quasi-transitive, amenable graphs).
+By \eqref{eq:exact2}, we have $\pus(G) + \pcs(G) \ge 1$, and it becomes desirable to know when strict inequality holds.
 (When $G$ is non-amenable, it is proved in \cite{bs00} that $\pcs(G)<\pus(G)$.)
-By \eqref{eq:exact2}, we have $\pus(G) + \pcs(G) \ge 1$, and it becomes desirable to know when strict inequality holds.

-Let $\sQ$ be the set of all infinite, connected, locally finite, plane, $2$-connected, simple graphs that are in addition quasi-transitive.
+Let $\sT$ (\resp, $\sQ$) be the set of all infinite, connected, locally finite, plane, $2$-connected, simple graphs that are in addition transitive (\resp, quasi-transitive).
 (It is explained in \cite[Rem.\ 3.4]{GL21a} that the assumption of $2$-connectedness is innocent in the context of site percolation.)
 A path $(\dots,x_{-1},x_0,x_1,\dots)$ of $G_*$ is called \emph{\nst} if, for all $i$, $j$, two vertices $x_i$ and $x_j$ are adjacent if and only if $|i-j|=1$.
 Here is the main theorem of the current work, followed by a corollary.

 \begin{theorem} Let $G\in\sQ$ be one-ended.
 Then $\pcs(G_*)<\pcs(G)$ if and only if $G_*$ contains some doubly-infinite, \nst\ path that includes some diagonal of $G$. \end{theorem}